Lebanon detains wife of Islamic State leader

 CALIPHATE

-Islamic State has declared a caliphate and seized wide areas of Iraq and Syria, Lebanon's neighbor to the east.
+Islamic State has declared a caliphate and seized wide areas of Iraq and Syria, Lebanon's neighbour to the east.

-The Lebanese security forces have cracked down on the group's sympathizers and the intelligence services have been extra vigilant on the borders with Syria.
+The Lebanese security forces have cracked down on the group's sympathisers and the intelligence services have been extra vigilant on the borders with Syria.

 They have arrested dozens of Islamic militants suspected of staging attacks to expand Islamic State influence in Lebanon.